CJepps/Crux/README.md

  In this project I will create a full-stack ecommerce website to sell climbing training programs for a climbing club.
- The website will feature: a shop in which to buy and access pre-made training programs, a forum in which registered users can communicate, and the ability for users to become members, thus enabling all content on the website.
+ The website will feature: a shop in which to buy and access pre-made training programs, a blog in which registered users can view posts made by the website staff, and a profile in which to view purchased plans.

 ## UX
 ---